 - There are opportunities to work abroad as many major companies operate internationally.

 - You'll need to dress appropriately for your role, which could range from office casual to formal (for meetings with major partners) to safety gear when on-site.

 Most nuclear engineers begin with a degree in an engineering or science subject.
 Courses which could improve your chances of gaining entry in to the nuclear engineering industry include:

-Some universities offer programmes that combine nuclear engineering with another more general engineering discipline.
-The Nuclear Institute maintains a list of relevant courses in the UK.
-For further information see Nuclear Institute: University Courses.
+Some universities offer programmes that specialise in nuclear engineering or combine it with another related discipline.
+For a list of relevant courses, see Nuclear Institute: Universities.

-It is also possible to enter with a foundation degree or HNC/HND in a subject that's relevant to engineering.
-You could apply directly for some junior roles, or enter a trainee scheme.
+It's also possible to enter with a foundation degree or HNC/HND in a subject relevant to engineering.
+You could apply directly for some junior roles or enter a trainee scheme.

-There are a few universities that offer specialised MPhil or MEng postgraduate courses in nuclear engineering.
-Search for postgraduate courses in nuclear engineering.
-You could also choose to do postgraduate work abroad.
+There are a few universities that offer MPhil or MEng postgraduate courses in nuclear engineering.
+You could also choose to complete postgraduate work abroad.

 Nuclear engineering is a specialist field, so the level of competition is moderate.
 If you have a strong record at university and at least some related work experience as a student, prospects are reasonably good.
 However, as in all specialist fields, a downturn or surge in demand can change the picture quickly.

 You will need to have: